Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment Details

 \subsection{Classifier Training}

-We train the classifier models based on prior research, incorporating both the low-resolution scenario \citep{gmi} and the high-resolution scenario \citep{ppa}.
+We train the classifier models based on prior research, incorporating both the low-resolution scenario \cite{gmi} and the high-resolution scenario \cite{ppa}.

-Following previous researches \citep{gmi, ppa}, the MS-Celeb-1M backbones in the low-resolution are provided by Face.evoLVe \citep{faceevolve}, and the ImageNet backbones in the high-resolution scenarios are the default pre-trained weights of torchvision models \citep{torchvision}.
-For the MS-Celeb-1M backbones in high-resolution scenarios, we pre-train the models on the whole MS-Celeb-1M dataset for $5$ epochs.
+Following previous researches \cite{gmi, ppa}, the origin weights in the low-resolution are provided by Face.evoLVe \cite{faceevolve}, and those in the high-resolution scenarios are the default weights of torchvision models \cite{torchvision}.
+To achieve high performance of classifiers, we pre-train the models on a large public dataset provided by \cite{msceleb1m} for $5$ epochs.

-In low-resolution scenarios, we use the SGD optimizer \citep{sgd} with an initial learning rate of $0.01$ and momentum of $0.9$.
+In low-resolution scenarios, we use the SGD optimizer \cite{sgd} with an initial learning rate of $0.01$ and momentum of $0.9$.
 The batch size is set to $128$.
 All data samples are cropped and resized to $64\times 64$ for IR-$152$ and $112\times 112$ for FaceNet-$112$, with a random horizontal flip applied with a probability of $50\%$.

-For high-resolution scenarios, the Adam optimizer \citep{adam} is employed with an initial learning rate of $0.001$ and $\beta = (0.9, 0.999)$.
+For high-resolution scenarios, the Adam optimizer \cite{adam} is employed with an initial learning rate of $0.001$ and $\beta = (0.9, 0.999)$.
 The batch size is $96$.
 All data samples are normalized with $\mu = 0.5$ and $\sigma = 0.5$, and resized to $224\times 224$.
 The training samples are augmented through random cropping within a scale range of $[0.85, 1.0]$ and a fixed aspect ratio of $1.0$.
 Crops are resized back to $224\times 224$, followed by random color jittering with brightness and contrast factors of $0.2$, and saturation and hue factors of $0.1$.
 A horizontal flip is applied with a probability of $50\%$.

 In both scenarios, the models are trained for $100$ epochs, with the learning rate reduced by a factor of $0.1$ after epochs $75$ and $90$.